dickinson-comp256/COMP256/docs/syllabus.md

 ### Course Grades

-Final coures grades will be assigned based on homework, lab and exam scores as described in this section.
+Final course grades will be assigned based on homework, lab and exam scores as described in this section.

 1. A *weighted average* of your homework and lab scores will be computed using the following weights: